Alfândega da Fé

 Alfândega da Fé (/pt-PT/), officially the Town of Alfândega da Fé (Vila de Alfândega da Fé), is a municipality in northeast Portugal.
-The population in 2011 was 5,104, in an area of 321.95 km^{2}.
+As of 2025, municipality hosted a population of 4,210, in an area of 321.95 km2.
+The town itself had 1,937 inhabitants as of 2021.

 History

 Early archaeological sites, such as Castro hill fort-settlements, can be found scattered throughout the municipality.

 The municipality has an origin that comes from mixed Moorish influences and Christian faith.
 Alfandagh, the Arabic term for this region, which means hospice, castle or frontier, or literally "a place of calm hospitality populated by peaceful or hard-working peoples".
 In a published work of João Manuel d’Almeida Moraes Pessanha:

 "Alfândega, public hospice, market likely, like the Kahn's Orient...It is a village of Arab foundation, in likely the 8th century; The Arabs maintained their nomadic lifestyle.
 Charmed by the conquest of Spain, they immediately molded the country according to their use and customs: a soil that many liked, a land that, many said was similar to Syria in its climate and purity of its atmosphere, or Yemen in its fertility, in India its flowers and aromas, Hedjaz in its products, and in Aden in its ports and coasts."

 There are historical convictions that Alfândega, during Moorish occupation, was an administrative seat of some importance to a region referred to as Valiato de Aldandica.
 The conquest by Asturian Christians was to have likely resulted in the expulsion of the Moors, and the extension of its name with Fé (faith).

 Some suggest that the settlement was the seat of an ancient order that pre-dated the Templars, that was referred to as the Ordem dos Cavaleiros das Esporas Douradas (Order of the Knights of the Golden Spurs).
 Legend suggests that these Templar Knights were responsible for liberating the lands, known as the Tributo das Donzelas.